elavul/elavul/README.md

 #### 🧭 My Journey into Data

 From architecture, design & business to analytics – I fell in love with logic and structure.
+I treat data like design — every detail matters, and precision drives performance.
-Entrepreneurial spirit – My business taught me resilience how to track KPIs and dig into customer behavior.
+Entrepreneurial spirit – My business taught me resilience, how to track KPIs and dig into customer behavior.
 Data tools I love – Python, SQL, Excel, Tableau
-Why it matters – I turn complex data into decisions that matter & create beautiful visuals that non-tech people really get!
+Why it matters – I turn complex data into decisions that matter & create beautiful visuals that non-tech people really understand!
 I thrive on solving complex problems and translating data into strategic decisions<br>
 I believe that data fuels creativity.</strong><br>
   With structure and logic, I design solutions that tell meaningful stories!